Crochet / Knitting resources:

 Initially I bought a range of second hand needles in my local charity shop, to see what sort of needle worked best for me – I found metal and plastic too slippy (I kept dropping stitches!) and the metal was also quite cold, so I now use wooden needles.

 I’ve found that using interchangeable circular needles makes the whole thing less unwieldly.
-A pair of the charity shop needles were KnitPro, so I bought some interchangeable cables, and now I use KnitPro Symfonie exclusively.
-They come in different lengths, and that means that if I find it awkward, I can use two cables in place of 2 straight needles.
+A pair of the charity shop needles were KnitPro, so I bought some interchangeable cables, and now I use KnitPro Symfonie pretty much exclusively.
+They come in different lengths, and that means that if I find something awkward, I can use two cabled needles in place of 2 straight needles.
+It also makes ‘putting on hold’ incredibly simple.
 Sometimes, only Double Pointed Needles will work (for me) though

 My favourite supplier for knitting needles is also listed below.